skx/overseer/README.md

 methods to be configured.
 A notifier is enabled by specifying its name, and a single parameter used to configure it.

-There are two notifiers bundled with the release:
+The following notifiers are bundled with the release:

 * `irc`
   * This notifier will announce test failures, and only failures, to an IRC channel.